-With this copycat Starbucks recipe, you can bring the delicious sweet flavor of the hot Starbucks Matcha Latte home!
+With this copycat Starbucks recipe, you can bring the delicious sweet flavor of hot Matcha Latte from Starbucks into your home!
 This drink is super easy to make and ready in just 5 minutes or less.
+If you're a fan of green tea, you definitely need to try this latte recipe!

 This recipe is: